 - vomiting blood, which may look red or like coffee grounds

 - new or worsening pain, swelling, or oozing of wounds

 If you take more than the recommended amount of Xarelto

 Call your doctor right away if you believe you’ve taken too much of Xarelto.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

-The dosages in this article are typical dosages provided by the drug manufacturer.
+The dosages in this article are typical dosages provided by the drug’s manufacturer.
 If your doctor recommends Xarelto for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.

 As with any drug, never change your dosage of Xarelto without your doctor’s approval.
 If you have questions about the dosage of Xarelto that’s right for you, talk with your doctor.

 Besides learning about dosage, you may want other information about Xarelto.
 These additional articles might be helpful to you:

 - More about Xarelto.
 For information about other aspects of Xarelto, refer to this article.

 - Side effects.
 To learn about the side effects of Xarelto, see this article.
 You can also look at Xarelto’s prescribing information.